anicholakos/complete_fxos_tutorial/source/episode02.rst

    :alt: App before entering pin code
    :height: 350px

-When we enter a valid ZIP code e.g. **20001**, the app makes a call to the ZIP code service and retrieves/parses/displays the information as shown below:
+When we enter a valid ZIP code, like **20001**, the app makes a call to the ZIP code service and retrieves/parses/displays the information as shown below:

 .. image:: illustrations/episode02/app_in_action2.png